Newlode/jirafeau/README.md

 Documentation of all default options are located in [lib/config.original.php](https://gitlab.com/mojo42/Jirafeau/blob/master/lib/config.original.php).
 If you want to change an option, just edit your ```lib/config.local.php```.

+### How can I change the Terms of Service?

+The license text on the "Terms of Service" page, which is shipped with the default installation, is based on the »[Open Source Initiative Terms of Service](https://opensource.org/ToS)«.

+To change this text simply copy the file [/lib/tos.original.txt](https://gitlab.com/mojo42/Jirafeau/blob/master/lib/tos.original.txt), rename it to ```/lib/tos.local.txt``` and adapt it to your own needs.

+If you update the installation, then only the ```tos.original.txt``` file may change eventually, not your ```tos.local.txt``` file.

 ### How can I access the admin interface?

 Just go to ```/admin.php```.